JingShing/dark_and_darker_bard/README.md

 ~~And image should be named ```image.png```.~~
 * In the latest version.
 It will take two image: ```image_left.png``` and ```image_right.png```.
+> In the future version.
+It will take more image to increase accuracy.

 # principle
 This script is made for detect the image that the bar moving in yellow area.
 And it will auto right click.
 So you sould replace the ```image.png``` by yourself.